-Protein Fluidics is commercializing new microfluidic systems for bio-sample analysis in order to accelerate data driven decisions.
-We are passionate about providing scientists with the latest technologies to help them create the next generation of therapeutics.
-The company is located in the San Francisco Bay Area and run by an experienced team of scientists, engineers, and industry executives.
-It is privately held and has closed two rounds of funding from strategic investors.
+Protein Fluidics is commercializing assay automation platforms using our novel microfluidic technologies in order to accelerate data driven decisions in the Life Sciences.
+We are passionate about providing scientists with the latest tools to help them create the next generation of therapeutics.
+The company is located in the San Francisco Bay Area.
+It is privately held and has closed three rounds of funding from strategic investors.

-Evan holds a B.S. in Chemistry from Caltech, and earned his Ph.D. in Physical Chemistry in the laboratory of Nobel Laureate Yuan-Tseh Lee at the University of California, Berkeley.
-He has authored 40+ publications in the fields of biology, physical chemistry, and optical instrumentation and holds 15 patents.
+Evan holds a B.S. in Chemistry from Caltech and earned his Ph.D. in Physical Chemistry in the laboratory of Nobel Laureate Yuan-Tseh Lee at the University of California, Berkeley.
+He has authored 40+ publications in the fields of biology, physical chemistry, and optical instrumentation and holds 17 patents.

 Hong has 25+ years of ingenuity in creating novel tools for the life sciences, medical device, data storage, and telecom industries.
 He has put his expertise to use by leading various R & D teams in analytical chemistry, microfluidics, robotics, and instrumentation.
 In 2011, Hong founded the Berkeley-based venture HJ Science & Technology (HJST) as a conduit for the rapid prototyping and commercialization of microscale automation-based technology.
 HJST excels in creating innovative, real-time portable tools that rival accepted industry standards.
 HJST-based platforms have diverse applications from life sciences and medical diagnostics, to analytical chemistry and environmental monitoring.
 Their current research priorities include immunoassays, synthetic biology, analytical chemistry, and genetic screening.
 Protein Fluidics has licensed key HJST technologies.